-Yildirim, however, said that his party had objections to the results over invalid votes.
+Later on Monday, Yildirim accepted that he was 25,000 votes behind Imamoglu, but said that his party had objections to the results over invalid votes.

 “There are 31,136 ballot boxes [in Istanbul].
 If there is one invalid vote in each ballot box, it makes 31,136 votes in total, which is more than the difference [between the two sides],” he said, adding that there are some 315,500 invalid votes in the polls.

 On Monday, Sezgin Tanrikulu, a senior CHP MP from Istanbul, said that his party expected the board to declare victory later in the day.

 “We have won the election in Istanbul with around 28,000 votes.
 For legal reasons, the board is waiting for the objection period to be over to declare our win,” Tanrikulu, who is also a lawyer, told Al Jazeera.

 “There have been complaints about certain ballot boxes.
 Legally, the party objecting should show a valid reason in doing so over each particular ballot box.
 Therefore, the number of boxes votes will be recounted in is limited,” he also said.